Clair1011/Clair1011/README.md

 ### Hi there 👋 Nice to see you.

 <p>Welcome to my page! </br> I'm Claire.</p>
+<p>Currently working as a cybersecurity analyst, I am a newcomer to the field of cybersecurity.</p>
+<p>I aspire to continue delving deeper into the realm of cybersecurity and welcome guidance or opportunities for exchange from experienced professionals in related fields.</p>
 <br />

+### - ⚡Certification

+### ISO27001

 ### - ⚡Languages